Free Shipping on All Orders

 • Support resources include detailed manuals, step-by-step video guides, and live U.S.-based help by phone, email, or chat during extended business hours.

-• A 45-day satisfaction guarantee lowers the risk for first-time installers weighing a ductless upgrade.
+• A 30-day return window on uninstalled systems (25% restocking fee applies) lowers the risk for first-time installers weighing a ductless upgrade.

 • Zone Air continuously tests and updates its R-454B product lines to keep pace with evolving SEER2 standards and A2L regulations.